AP News Guide: DACA's future rests with Congress, courts

 Share via Email

-SAN DIEGO — The U.S. Supreme Court on Monday refused to consider the Trump administration's unusual request to overrule a judge who kept alive a program that shields young immigrants from deportation.
+SAN DIEGO — The U.S. Supreme Court last week refused to consider the Trump administration's unusual request to overrule a judge who kept alive a program that shields young immigrants from deportation.

 The administration went directly to the nation's highest court after U.S. District Judge William Alsup in San Francisco decided in January that beneficiaries of the Obama-era Deferred Action for Childhood Arrivals program could apply for renewals.